-- Generally Accepted Accounting Principles (GAAP): Standard framework of guidelines for financial accounting in any given jurisdiction.
-These are used in the preparation of financial statements. - Individuals with Disabilities Act (IDEA): Legal requirements that schools provide special education services to eligible students as outlined in a student's Individualized Education Program (IEP). - Individual with Disabilities Education Act funding: Federal award funds for school district to utilize for students with disabilities age 3-21 years old.
-This funding is often referred to as 611 funds.
-Annually an allocation is provided to school districts from the Federal government and budgets are prepared in alignment with grant guidelines. - Individualized Education Program (IEP): Students who qualify for any of the 13 classifications as indicated under the IDEA are entitled to a formal plan that describes how the school will support your child's educational needs. - No Child Left Behind Act funding: Federal award funds awarded to school districts to improve teacher and principal effectiveness, improve student achievement and learning in America's lowest performing schools by providing intensive support and effective interventions, college and career readiness standards as well opportunities for families to evaluate schools.
-Annually an allocation is provided by the Federal government and school districts prepare budgets as per grant guidelines. - Payments In Lieu of Taxes (PILOTs): Payments made voluntarily by tax-exempt nonprofits as a substitute for property taxes.
-These long term agreements are negotiated with the municipality. - Positive Behavior Intervention Support (PBIS): Evidence-based, data-driven framework proven to reduce disciplinary incidents, increase a school's sense of safety and support improved academic outcomes.
-This is a district wide initiative for the Wappingers CSD. - Property Tax Cap: The Property Tax Cap was established under Chapter 97 of the Laws of 2011.
+- ➤ Individualized Education Program (IEP): Students who qualify for any of the 13 classifications as indicated under the IDEA are entitled to a formal plan that describes how the school will support your child's educational needs. - McKinney-Vento Education of Homeless Children and Youth Assistance Act: Is a federal law that ensures immediate enrollment and educational stability for homeless children and youth.
+McKinney-Vento provides federal funding to states for the purpose of supporting district programs that serve homeless students. - ➤ Every Student Succeeds Act: The Every Student Succeeds Act (ESSA) was signed by President Obama on December 10, 2015, and represents good news for our nation's schools.
+This bipartisan measure reauthorizes the 50-year-old Elementary and Secondary Education Act (ESEA), the nation's national education law and longstanding commitment to equal opportunity for all students.
+These achievements provide a firm foundation for further work to expand educational opportunity and improve student outcomes under ESSA.
+Annually an allocation is provided by the Federal government and school districts prepare budgets as per grant guidelines. - ➤ Payments In Lieu of Taxes (PILOTs): Payments made voluntarily by tax-exempt non-profits as a substitute for property taxes.
+These long term agreements are negotiated with the municipality. - ➤ Positive Behavior Intervention Support (PBIS): Evidence-based, data-driven framework proven to reduce disciplinary incidents, increase a school's sense of safety and support improved academic outcomes.
+This is a district wide initiative for the Wappingers CSD. - ➤ Property Tax Cap: The Property Tax Cap was established under Chapter 97 of the Laws of 2011.
 It establishes a tax levy limit on all public municipalities and school districts (except the big five cities). - Proposition: New York State Education Law requires that school districts present an annual budget proposition to the voters for their approval.
-Additional propositions can be presented to the voters for approval such as transportation services, capital expenditures, transportation capital expenditures or educational programs. - Regents Reform Agenda: Per the EngageNY website, bulleted definitions of the multiple sections of the plan include: Implementing Common Core standards and developing curriculum and assessments aligned to these standards to prepare students for success in college and the workplace; Building instructional data systems that measure student success and inform teachers and principals how they can improve their practice in real time; Recruiting, developing, retaining, and rewarding effective teachers and principals and; Turning around the lowest-achieving schools
+Additional propositions can be presented to the voters for approval such as transportation services, capital expenditures, transportation capital expenditures or educational programs. - Regents Reform Agenda: Per the EngageNY website, bulleted definitions of the multiple sections of the plan include: Implementing Common Core standards and developing curriculum and assessments aligned to these standards to prepare students for success in college and the workplace; Building instructional data systems that measure student success and inform teachers and principals how they can improve their practice in real time; Recruiting, developing, retaining, and rewarding effective teachers and principals and; Turning around the lowest-achieving schools - Response to Intervention (RTI): Multi-tier approach to the early identification and support of students with learning and behavior needs.
+These services are available K-9 in Wappingers CSD.

-- Response to Intervention (RTI): Multi-tier approach to the early identification and support of students with learning and behavior needs.
-These services are available K-9 in Wappingers CSD. - Revenue: Sources of income financing the operation of the school district, including property taxes and State Aid, grants and other non-tax sources. - Salary: The total amount paid to an individual, before deductions, for services rendered while on the payroll of the district. - School Resource Officer (SRO): Law enforcement officer who is assigned to either an elementary, middle, or high school.
-Wappingers CSD currently as an SRO at each High School daily. - ST-3 reporting: School district's annually report revenue, expenditures, balance sheet and fund balance report to New York State annually.
+- Reserve Funds: Accounts created by a school district to offset the costs of various school district expenses.
+Reserve accounts are authorized in accordance with General Municipal Law or Education Law. - ➤ Revenue: Sources of income financing the operation of the school district, including property taxes and State Aid, grants and other non-tax sources. - ➤ Salary: The total amount paid to an individual, before deductions, for services rendered while on the payroll of the district. - > School Resource Officer (SRO): Law enforcement officer who is assigned to either an elementary, middle, or high school.
+Wappingers CSD currently as an SRO at each High School daily. - ➤ ST-3 reporting: School district's annually report revenue, expenditures, balance sheet and fund balance report to New York State annually.
 The reporting format has been established by the New York State Comptroller's Office and reflects a functional unit and object of expense.
 The format consists of General Support, Instruction, Transportation and Undistributed.
 This is in conformity with the Generally Accepted Accounting Principles (GAAP).